-Five Hints for Quicker Turn Times
+A Few Hints for Swifter Turn Times

-- Order your appraisals electronically.
+- Order your appraisals on the Internet.